epistoteles/TensorHue/README.md

 </div>

 > [!WARNING]
-> TensorHue is currently in Pre-Alpha.
+> TensorHue is currently in pre-alpha.
 We appreciate any feedback!

 # TensorHue - tensors, visualized

 TensorHue is a Python library that allows you to visualize tensors right in your console, making understanding and debugging tensor contents easier.

-You can use it with your favorite tensor processing libraries, such as PyTorch, JAX*, and TensorFlow*.  _*coming soon_
+You can use it with your favorite tensor processing libraries, such as PyTorch, JAX*, and TensorFlow*.
+_*coming soon_

+TensorHue automagically detects which kind of tensor you are visualizing and adjusts accordingly:

 <div align="center">
   <img src="https://raw.githubusercontent.com/epistoteles/tensorhue/main/.github/tensor_types.png" alt="tensor types" width="1152">